RuchaMasurkar/HR_data_dashboard/README.md

 7) How does the gender disribution of job titles across the company?
 8) Which department has highest turnover rate?
 9) What is the distribution of employees across locations by city and state?
 10) How has the company's employee count changed over time based on hire and termination dates?
-11) What is the tenure distribution for each department?

 Findings
 Male emplyoee count is higher then female employee count in the company.